Automotive Mechanic

 Is a motor mechanic in demand in Australia?

-How long dates it take to become a qualified mechanic?
+How long does it take to become a qualified mechanic?

 What qualifications do you need to be a motor mechanic?

-To be a qualified motor mechanic in Australia you’ll need to successfully complete a Certificate III in Light Vehicle Mechanical Technology
+To become a qualified motor mechanic in Australia, you generally need to complete a combination of formal education and practical training.
+The typical qualifications include: Certificate III in Light Vehicle Mechanical Technology (or equivalent): This is a common...

-Where can I study to become a mechanic?
+Where can I study to become a mechanic in Australia?

 What do you do as a mechanic?